Spin-adapted neural network backflow for symmetry-preserving simulations of strongly correlated electrons: Results

 \subsection{Application to FeMoco}

-To further demonstrate the potential of SA-NNBF on solving challenging electronic structure problems, we apply it to the active model of the FeMoco by Li, Li, Dattani, Umrigar, and Chan (LLDUC)\cite{li2019electronic2}, with 113 electrons in 76 localized molecular orbitals (LMOs) denoted by CAS(113e,76o).
-Specifically, we target the experimental ground state with $S=3/2$ using SA-NNBF.
-The VMC results for the energy are shown in Fig. \ref{fig: Femoco}a.
-We find that both NNBF and SA-NNBF achieve a lower energy than the state-of-the-art SA-DMRG results with a bond dimension $D=10000$ in the original LMOs and entanglement-minimized orbitals (EMOs) introduced very recently\cite{Li2025EMO}.
-Here, the NNBF model contains 1562664 parameters and the SA-NNBF models contain 820382 ($h=256$) and 1637790 ($h=512$) parameters, respectively, which are all significantly less than the number of parameters ($>10^9$) in SA-DMRG with $D=10000$.
+To further demonstrate the potential of SA-NNBF for challenging electronic-structure problems, we apply it to the active-space model of the FeMo cofactor (FeMoco) introduced by Li, Li, Dattani, Umrigar, and Chan (LLDUC)\cite{li2019electronic2}.
+This model contains 113 electrons in 76 localized molecular orbitals (LMOs), denoted as CAS(113e,76o).
+Specifically, we target the experimentally assigned ground spin state with $S=3/2$ using SA-NNBF.
+This system is large enough that exact diagonalization is impossible and challenging enough that recent SA-DMRG calculations require very large bond dimensions\cite{Li2025EMO}.

-While the energies obtained with SA-NNBF and NNBF do not to show a significant difference, Fig. \ref{fig: Femoco}b shows that NNBF gives a completely wrong total spin.
-The deviation from the ideal value $S(S+1)$ can be as large as 11.3 at the end of the optimization, while SA-NNBF precisely gives the correct value.
-Moreover, as shown in the inset of Fig. \ref{fig: Femoco}b, NNBF overestimates the spin correlation function $\langle\hat{S}_A\cdot\hat{S}_B\rangle$ between most of the groups, especially for those negative pairs.
-This is a direct consequence of the wrong spin, since the sum of the correlation function $\langle\hat{S}_A\cdot\hat{S}_B\rangle$ over all the groups equals to the estimation of $\langle\hat{S}^2\rangle=\sum_{AB}\langle\hat{S}_A\cdot\hat{S}_B\rangle$.
+Figure~\ref{fig: Femoco}a shows the VMC energies.
+We find that both NNBF and SA-NNBF reach lower variational energies than SA-DMRG calculations with bond dimension $D=10000$, performed in both the original LMO basis and the entanglement-minimized orbital (EMO) basis\cite{Li2025EMO}.
+The NNBF model ($h=256$) contains 1,562,664 variational parameters, while the SA-NNBF models contain 820,382 and 1,637,790 parameters for $h=256$ and $h=512$, respectively.
+These parameter counts are orders of magnitude smaller than that of SA-DMRG with $D=10000$, which contains more than $10^9$ variational parameters.

+Although SA-NNBF and NNBF give similar variational energies for this system, their spin properties differ substantially.
+As shown in Fig.~\ref{fig: Femoco}b, standard NNBF exhibits severe spin contamination: the deviation of $\langle \hat{S}^2\rangle$ from the exact value $S(S+1)$ reaches 11.3 at the end of the optimization.
+In contrast, SA-NNBF preserves the target total spin by construction and yields the correct value of $\langle \hat{S}^2\rangle$ throughout the calculation.
+Furthermore, the inset of Fig.~\ref{fig: Femoco}b shows that NNBF systematically overestimates the inter-group spin correlation functions $\langle \hat{S}_A\cdot\hat{S}_B\rangle$, particularly for negatively correlated pairs.
+This behavior is consistent with its erroneous total-spin expectation value, since the total spin satisfies $\langle \hat{S}^2\rangle=\sum_{AB}\langle \hat{S}_A\cdot\hat{S}_B\rangle$.
+These results show that, for FeMoco, variational energy alone is insufficient to assess wavefunction quality, and that spin adaptation is essential for obtaining physically meaningful spin correlations.